RobRodden/codeclan_labs/week_02/day_01/tidy_data_mini_lab/README.md

 1 MVP<br>
 <br>
 Task 1.<br>
-Load in the country_data.csv file and take a look at it.
-What needs changed in this to make it tidy?
+Load in the country_data.csv file and take a look at it.<br>
+What needs changed in this to make it tidy?<br>
 Which columns need made into long format, and which need spread to rows?